angie0120/aws-automated-access-review/README.md

 Original project repo: [Automated Access Review](https://github.com/ajy0127/aws_automated_access_review).

-Big thanks to the original author for making this project open-source and for the opportunity to explore how AWS services work together in a real-world scenario.
+Big thanks to [AJ Yawn](https://github.com/ajy0127) for making this project open-source and for the opportunity to explore how AWS services work together in a real-world scenario.

 ---